 All in all, a hugely satisfying Street Fighter 2 experience.
 Considering it is on a portable device, not a lot of bad can be said about this conversion.

 4 out 5

-The 1997 Master System version of Street Fighter 2 launched only in Brazil by Tec Toy,
+The 1997 Master System version of Street Fighter 2 was launched only in Brazil by Tec Toy,